National Business Review

 Sparks were subsequently involved in building the infrastructure behind the paid premium content model, the success of which has surprised many industry commentators.

 December 2010 saw the launch of the new Drupal 6 NBR website.
-The online subscription service was greatly improved with the implementation of an Ubercart based shopping system and a custom Drupal module for managing subscriptions, integration with the DPS Payment Gateway, renewal emails and statistics on current and lapsed subscribers.
+The online subscription service was greatly improved with the implementation of an Ubercart based shopping system and a custom Drupal module for managing subscriptions, renewal emails and statistics on current and lapsed subscribers.
 Many of the core features of Ubercart were modified to meet NBRs specific requirements for their extensive subscriber base.
 The subscription also caters for their free weekly email subscribers (over 40,000 and growing).